splunk/public-o11y-docs/incident-intelligence/respond-manage-incidents/add-incident-tools-resources.rst

 To add a resource to an incident, follow these steps:

 #.
-Go to the :guilabel:`Incidents` tab in Incident Intelligence.
+In Incident Intelligence, select the :guilabel:`Incidents` tab.
 #.
 Select the incident from the incident list.
 #.
 Select :guilabel:`Add Resource`.
 #.
 Enter a :guilabel:`Title` for the resource.